Coelophysis? kayentakatae: Taphonomy

-The holotype (MNA V2623) of ‘‘C.’’? kayentakatae came to rest on its left side and was partially buried.
+The holotype (MNA V2623) of "Syntarsus" kayentakatae came to rest on its left side and was partially buried.
 This served to stabilize the bones on the left side of the skull; however, the right side of the skull was likely exposed to water currents as it began to decompose.
 Some of the loosely connected bones on this side drifted out of place before the entire skull was finally buried.
 Later, the great weight of overlying sediment served to distort the specimen.